Multiversario/satcand/README.md

 # satcand
 Tools to apply theoretical constraints of orbital stability and tidal migration to KOI exomoon candidates.

-This is a repository for tools to apply known theretical constraints of orbital stability and tidal migration to ....
+This is a repository for tools to apply known theoretical constraints of orbital stability and tidal migration to KOI exomoon candidates.

-[I'll be mixing abstract stuff with description below]

-<<.  determine the stability limit, or critical semimajor axis (a_c), of exomoons and submoons.
-Boundaries (a_sat for exomoons and a_sub for submoons) are provided in terms of astronomical units (AUs).
+Orbital stability contraints provide critical semimJor axis (a_c), of exomoons in terms of AU.
+And orbital evolution with different tidal constants (Q) and mass ratios.

-The summarized data in contour_moon.txt and contour_submoon.txt contains the summarized data resulting from N-body simulations performed with REBOUND (Rein 2012, Rein 2015).
-Explicitly, the files contain e_p, e_sat and a_crit (in units of Hill radius).

-The simulations for exomoons considered a Neptune-like exomoon orbiting a Jupiter-like planet, at a timescale of 10^5 yr, where orbital eccentricity of the planet and exomoon are varied between [0.0 - 0.5] in steps of 0.1.
-Orbits were established to be co-planar, with the argument of pericenter and ascending node set to zero.
-The planet is given an initial mean anomaly of 0 degrees, whilst for the exomoon’s 20 values of initial mean anomaly were randomly selected from a uniform distribution from 0 to 180 degrees.
-A similar procedure was used for submoons with a Neptune-like exomoon host (e.g., Kepler1625b-I).

-After cloning the repository, the tool for determining a_c for a given set of ecentricity parameters (e_p, e_sat) as well as the planet's semi-major axis (a_p) in AU, mass (m_p) and stellar mass (m_star) in solar masses.
-The stability limit can be determined simply by running **'python get_ac.py a_p m_p m_star e_p e_sat sub'**, where e_p and e_sat are floats between [0, 0.5] and sub is a flag to indicate whether to evaluate for an exomoon(sub=0) or submoon(sub=1).
-Additionally, a_p, m_p and m_star are positive floats.   >>
+Included are:
+xxx.py-applies tidal migration analysis using plausible parameters from the solar system and plots angular velocity over time.
+Similar to figure 1 from Sasaki et al.(2012); it determines the time evolution of the spin angular momentum of the planet (omega_p) and the orbital mean motion of the planet and the moon (nu_p and nu_m, respectively). xxx.py-implements decision tree algorithm to calculate the migration time scale (T1) and the total migration time scale (T).
+Both T1 and T are calculated and plotted as vertical and horizontal lines withing the angular velocity evolution plot. xxx.py- produces figure 3 from Quarles et al. 2020, which [...not sure what else to write].

+[should i describe the data? specify to run the code? ]

 # Attribution
 ---------------